Disco movies – 70s disco and club culture on film

 “We are gonna attack the wack.”

 A terrifically terrible vehicle for Rudy Ray Moore, Disco Godfather is a late-era Blaxploitation flick with its tongue firmly in cheek (well, occasionally).
 Moore plays a former cop, now a nightclub owner/superstar DJ who sets out on a mission to clean up the neighbourhood of PCP dealers.
-Blaxploitation staples crooked politicians and dodgy cops and huge collars join the terrible fight scenes, although the designer of Rudy Ray Moore’s wardrobe deserved every award going.
+Blaxploitation staples crooked politicians, dodgy cops and huge collars join the terrible fight scenes, although the designer of Rudy Ray Moore’s wardrobe deserved every award going.

 54 (Mark Christopher, 1998)